JamesJ995/RideAPI/README.md

 Simple NodeJS API for a ride service business.
 Built with express.
 Uses filesystem to read and write .json files as a mock database.

+# Usage
+> navigate to the src directory and use "npm install" to install the needed packages
+> from the same directory use "node server.js" to start the app

 # API Documentation
 GET All for all tables at appropriate urls:
 >GET http://localhost:3000/api/trips